 The most interesting cell is probably upper left, the "Hidden treasures" of Quadrant II.
 This is what happens when good work is described badly.
 In the worst case, the person who did the work may lose deserved credit when someone else takes the same ideas, improves and refines them, and then gets more recognition for publishing a paper in the upper right corner.
 It's one of those LCD things.
 You need both strong content and a strong presentation for maximum impact.

 Just for context and comparison and to give credit where it is due, here is the first such ontology as I remember receiving it from Professor Bill Martin at Rice University around 1975.
 The context was his introduction to sociology class, where the people are the entities being classified.

 |positive is up or right

 The analysis is similar to the first table.
 In those days I considered myself primarily a ritualist who was indifferent to the goals, and even rejected the goal of making lots of money, but who regarded the rules as important.
-The conformist should be obvious enough, along with the rebels.
+The conformist should be obvious enough, along with the rebel.
 The innovator is a bit complicated because serious innovators might be going so far against the rules as to become criminals even though they are pursuing the sanctioned goal of making lots of money.
 Dr Martin may have used a different label for that bottom right cell.